-We are super excited to announce that in a recent graduate survey 95 percent of our Digital Mums said they are currently working AND they attribute it to doing our course.
+We are super excited to announce that in a recent graduate survey 95 percent of our Associate Programme graduates said they are currently working AND they attribute it to doing our course.
+We also found that 78% find work within three months of finishing.
 Flexible working around family life is becoming a reality for more of us every day and that is something that we are very chuffed about.

 In the same survey we also asked our graduates what sort of work they have been doing and the results make for fascinating reading.
 From delivering training to setting up consultancies; there are so many mums doing such interesting jobs.
 Read on for a snapshot from different graduates on what their work life looks like now - so much #WorkThatWorks going on!